lkhq/debspawn/README.md

 Due to that, the most common operations are as easily accessible as possible and should require zero configuration by default.
 Additionally, `debspawn` will always try to do the right thing automatically before resorting to a flag that the user has to set.
-Options which change the build environment are - with one exception - not made available intentionally, so achieving reproducible builds is easier.
+Options which change the build environment are - with few exceptions - not made available intentionally, so achieving reproducible builds is easier.
 See the FAQ below for more details.